Commercial Solar Energy Glossary

 BIG SUN SOLAR

-Solar Terms Glossary Search
+Solar Terms Glossary

-Search and explore key commercial solar terms, from financing and tax credits to system design and energy storage.
+Explore key commercial solar terms, from financing and tax credits to system design and energy storage.
 This glossary makes it easy for business leaders to understand the concepts that drive solar performance, ROI, and long-term sustainability.

 Renewable Energy Certificate (REC)